-This Child Protection Policy comes into effect after approval by ACTED Board on 4th May, 2018.
+This Child Protection Policy came into effect after approval by Acted Board on the 17th March 2023.

-Article 25 - Adherence to the Policy
+Article 26 - Adherence to the Policy

-ACTED staff and the others entities referred to in Article 1 of this policy, certify that they adhere to these principles by signing the ACTED Policy Acceptance Form and/or by signing their employment contract.
+Acted staff and the other entities referred to in Article 1 of this policy, certify that they adhere to these principles by signing the Acted Policy Acceptance Form and/or by signing their employment contract.